Gastroscopy in Singapore – How is it performed?

 - Sore throat — This is a common side effect of the procedure and may last a few days.
 However, do consult the doctor if you experience severe pain in the throat, chest, or abdomen.

 - Infection — After a biopsy, there is a very small chance that the wound might become infected.
-Do consult the doctor if you experience any fever, cold, or feeling generally unwell.
-A chest infection may occur from secretions entering the airway due to the throat being numb or from the sedation.
+Do consult your gastroscopy clinic in Singapore if you experience any fever, cold, or are feeling generally unwell.
+A chest infection may occur from secretions entering the airway due to the throat being numb or from sedation.
 This can be prevented by suctioning the secretions during the procedure.

 - Damage to teeth — The insertion of the gastroscope into the mouth may cause some damage to the teeth.
 The use of the mouthguard during the procedure will help prevent this from happening.